 “He directs / Certificate ‘X'”

 … did Lewis Gilbert hear the 1966 Peter and Gordon song, and think, ‘I wonder if that’s me?’
 The first official ‘Certificate X’ movie in England is said to be The Slasher (Cosh Boy), which Lewis directed in 1953.
 (Some sources name it as ‘among the first.’)
 The English censors experienced real grief with movie trends in the post-war period.
 Even if they saw merit in things like They Made Me a Fugitive or Brighton Rock, incensed newspaper editorials would condemn the films as immoral and an incitement to violence for teens and young adults.
-They could point to the rising wave of savage incidents, blurring the line between delinquency and gangsterism.
+They could point to the rising wave of savage crimes, blurring the line between delinquency and gangsterism.
 That was the year that the notorious Derek Bentley case grabbed London headlines.
 In Let Him Have It, Peter Medak’s 1991 telling of the Bentley story, young hoodlums walk a dark street under a movie poster for White Heat, a prime example of the American influence supposedly glorifying crime and schooling decent Brit youths in criminality.

 The well-produced show appears to have been filmed on a combination of real locations and a high-grade studio back lot.
 Genre fans take note, as some of the key creative personnel later became heavy hitters at Hammer Films.
 When Lippert Pictures (more Hammer connections there) imported Cosh Boy the title was changed to the uglier The Slasher, as nobody here knew what ‘cosh’ meant.

 A cosh is a sap or a blackjack, the prime tool of thugs that smack helpless women over the head to steal their purses.
 For a good education in Brit thuggery see Stephan Frears’ 1984 The Hit, where the ultimate hoodlum Tim Roth shows off his entire inventory of nastiness.
-They include a stiff wire for blinding an opponent and razors in his shirt collar to slash opponents that try to grab him by the lapels.
+They include a stiff wire for blinding an opponent and razors in his shirt collar to deter opponents that try to grab him by the lapels.
 Our ‘cosh boy’ eventually wields a gun, and finally a straight razor.
 I believe that Graham Greene’s teen killer Pinkie Brown in Brighton Rock is primarily a razor boy.

 Roy’s mum Elsie (Betty Ann Davies of It Always Rains on Sunday) is blind to his screaming insincerity, and indulges him beyond all reason.
 Grannie (Nancy Roberts) sees through Roy’s contemptuous games; he’ll eventually steal her savings to pay part of a debt.
 Alfie’s sour mum (Hermoine Baddeley of Mary Poppins) knows what’s up with the boys, but Elsie won’t listen.
 Three story threads are woven together.
 Because Roy has terrorized his gang into silence, the cops (including Laurence Naismith) have difficulty connecting him with any specific crime.
 Roy hates his mother’s new suitor Bob (Robert Ayres), a responsible man who wants to ‘bring Roy into line.’
 And Roy pursues Alfie’s sister, the local beauty René (Joan Collins) by boasting that he can get her anything she wants.
-To get René’s steady boyfriend out of the way, Roy has him beaten so badly that he’s put into the hospital.
+To sideline René’s steady boyfriend, Roy has him beaten so badly that he’s put into the hospital.

 The playing is all good.
 Lewis Gilbert had been directing for nine years; we don’t know if he was already established or if the notoriety of Cosh Boy was a boost to his career.
 Within a few years Gilbert was attracting major attention on our side of the pond as well: Carve Her Name with Pride, Sink the Bismarck!
 We really need his Michael Caine movie Alfie out on a quality disc.

 Phil Hardy’s encyclopedic The Gangster Film tells us that Cosh Boy was released around the same time as the murder trial for Derek Bentley, and benefitted from the connection — would jurors have been influenced by the film’s condemnation of Roy Walsh?
 High-toned editorials could be counted on to demand the film be banned, along with those awful American comic books that were perverting English youth.
-We’re also told that the censors did force Romulus Films to tone down some of the violence.
+We’re also told that the censors forced Romulus Films to tone down some of the violence.
 Of the several muggings and a shooting that are depicted, some are seen in long-shot, or happen off-camera.

 The KL Studio Classics Blu-ray of The Slasher (Cosh Boy) is an excellent encoding of this well-made crime drama; fans looking for glamorous images of Joan Collins will get a selection of attractive close-ups.
 The film covers what would later be called a ‘kitchen sink’ environment, but from a slightly stagey perspective.
 Crystal clear audio is a key benefit of these Studio Canal remasterings — on DVDs from twenty years ago even the great Alec Guinness comedies often had distorted, ‘crunchy’ sound.
 The flat aspect ratio looks correct and jibes with the film’s February 1953 release date.